MangoMunky/MangoMunky/README.md

-# heading
-Hi I am Szymon
+# Hi I am Szymon
+## I'm a student at western tech
+I like plants